abcdesktopio/docs/opsdocs/docs/install/4.4/bash.md

 - `kubectl` command-line tool must be configured to communicate with your cluster.
 - `openssl` and `curl` command line must be installed too (only for install using kubectl).

-You can run the **Quick installation process** or choose the **Manually installation step by step**

 > Linux operating system is recommanded to run abcdesktop.io.

 ## Quick installation (Linux or macOS)

 > Quick installation can be run on Linux or macOS operation system, using `kubectl` command

-Install using kubectl on Linux or macOS operation system

 Download and extract the latest release automatically